 “I just want to help them look at vaccinations differently,” he said.
 “I want to help people feel more comfortable about their decisions.”

-Based on surveys completed afterward by attendees, the town hall was successful, with many responding that they learned more about vaccines than they had understood previously, according to Roberta Riportella, a professor and Extension specialist in the OSU College of Public Health and Human Sciences who serves as a principal investigator on the EXCITE grants.
+Based on surveys completed afterward by attendees, the town hall was successful, with many responding that they learned more about vaccines than they had understood previously, according to Roberta Riportella, a professor and Extension specialist in the OSU College of Health who serves as a principal investigator on the EXCITE grants.

 This event, with music and culturally appropriate food to encourage attendance, “created an environment specifically designed for comfort around potentially confusing and uncomfortable questions,” Riportella said.